wascc/wcc/README.md

     -h, --help    Prints help information

 ARGS:
-    <keytype>    The type of jwt to generate.
+    <tokentype>    The type of jwt to generate.
 May be Account, Actor, or Operator.
 ```

 ```